ShagunSharma016/Insurance-Risk-and-Claims-Analysis-/README.md

 ---

 ### 🧭 Dynamic Measure Feature
-This dashboard includes a **Measure Selector Parameter** that enables users to toggle between major KPIs —
-providing a flexible and interactive experience for deeper analysis:
+This dashboard includes a **Measure Selector Parameter** that enables users to toggle between major KPIs, providing a flexible and interactive experience for deeper analysis:

 - **Total Policies**